Air Fryer Tilapia

 • Flip the tilapia fillets during cooking to avoid over-cooking on one side.
 Once is more than enough.

-• I find the easiest way to tell if the fish is cooked is to check the internal temperature using a meat thermometer.
+• Use a meat thermometer.
+I find the easiest way to tell if the fish is cooked is to check the internal temperature using a meat thermometer.
 Tilapia is safe to eat once the thickest part reaches 145F (as per the FDA).

 Flavor variations